Briggs47/azure-services/README.md

 Prior to this i have worked as a Microsoft solution Architect with various microsoft technologies.

-Being an IT Professional, resourceful, flexible individual with organized nature and personable attitude towards taking ownership of task quickly. a creative problem solver, and an adept at problem solving.
+Being an IT Professional, resourceful, flexible individual with organized nature and personable attitude towards taking ownership of task quickly.
+A creative problem solver, and an adept at problem solving.

 Here is my experience and skills in Information Technology over the past 10 years: